MattPieti/MattPieti.github.io/_projects/1platform/index.md

 * Developed MATLAB simulations and plots to evaluate system behavior
 * Analyzed recorded position data to assess closed-loop performance
-* Assisted with defining and executing system acceptance tests
+* Led definition and execution of system acceptance tests
 * Contributed to system-level research and documentation